 Sexism, Racism, and Homophobia

 - Sexism is the prejudice or discrimination based on a person sex or gender.

 - Racism is the hatred, intolerance or negative attitude towards another race or other races.

-- Homophobia is the hatred or fear of homosexuals or people who identify as lesbian, gay, bisexual, or transgendered (LGBT).
+- Homophobia is the hatred or fear of homosexuals or people who identify as lesbian, gay, bisexual, or transgendered (LGBTQ).

 If you think you may be being treated unfairly because of your sex, race, or sexual orientation, get support from someone you trust and call InterExchange to discuss the issue.
 We are always here to assist you!

-For more information, visit The Equal Employment Opportunity Commission online at: www.eeoc.gov.
+For more information, visit The Equal Employment Opportunity Commission.